 The Human Cost of Medieval Hysteria

 Inevitably, all this fear and hysteria about werewolves preying on humans and doing the devil’s work had a human cost.
-In France alone during the sixteenth century some 30,000 souls were accused of being werewolves and were tortured and then burned at the stake.
+In France alone during the 16th century, some 30,000 souls were accused of being werewolves and were tortured and then burned at the stake.

 They were known as loup-garou and although there was strong evidence against some of the accused that proved that that they were murderers, and in a small number of cases even cannibals, most of these unfortunates were innocents that had in some way come under suspicion and then arrested.

 One of the cases involved a man called Gilles Garnier, who became known as ‘the Werewolf of Dole’.
-Reputedly he lived a very solitary life as a hermit, and as his home was so secluded he had trouble finding enough food to feed his new wife.
+He reputedly lived a very solitary life as a hermit, and as his home was so secluded he had trouble finding enough food to feed his new wife.
 Several children in the district went missing or were found dead and horribly mutilated.
-Rumours started going around the area that a werewolf was on the prowl, and in 1573 a bounty was put on its head.
+Rumours started going around the area that a werewolf was on the prowl, and in 1573, a bounty was put on its head.

 The spirit or ghoul had given him a magic salve that would allow him to turn into a wolf if he rubbed it onto his skin, causing him to become a much more effective hunter.
 Garnier admitted in court to killing and then devouring the flesh of at least four children and was found guilty of witchcraft and lycanthropy.
 He was sentenced to be burned at the stake for his crimes.